Close call, turbulent flight add to aviation safety concerns

 “We still believe the planes were within 100 feet of each other,” NTSB Chair Jennifer Homendy said in an interview.

 An air traffic controller had cleared both planes to use the same runway, the NTSB said in a preliminary report.
-The FedEx pilots pulled up at the last second to avoid a collision.
+With visibility down to a quarter-mile because of freezing fog, the FedEx pilots didn’t see the Southwest jet until the last seconds.

 The NTSB is also investigating an incident Monday night at Boston’s Logan International Airport in which a Learjet pilot who was told by an air traffic controller to wait instead began to take off as a JetBlue plane approached to land on an intersecting runway.
 The JetBlue pilots pulled up, avoiding a collision.